kubernetes-retired/multi-tenancy/incubator/virtualcluster/doc/demo.md

 This demo illustrates how to setup a VirtualCluster in an existing lightweight environment, be it [`minikube`](https://minikube.sigs.k8s.io/) or [`kind`](https://kind.sigs.k8s.io/docs/) Kubernetes cluster.

-It should work exactly the same if you're working on any other Kubernetes distrubitions too.
+It should work exactly the same if you were working on any other Kubernetes distrubitions too.

 For example, to spin up a `minukube` cluster: